Crakehall: 2011 Census

 According to the 2011 UK Census, the parish had a total population of 677 with 49.3% male and 50.7% female.
-The religious make-up was 78.3% Christian, a small Jewish minority with the rest stating no religion.
+The religious make-up was 78.3% Christian, a small Jewish minority and the rest stating no religion.
 The ethnic distribution was 99.8% White with a small Mixed Ethnic minority.
 There were 300 dwellings.
 The wider electoral ward had the greatest proportion of White British residents of any in the whole of England.

 Community

 Crakehall CE Primary School provides education from age 5 to 11.
 It is a Voluntary Controlled establishment with a pupil capacity of 90.
 The school is within the catchment area of Bedale High School for secondary education between age 11 and 16.
-The village is served by a mobile Post Office which visits three times a week.
-There is one public house in the village, The Bay Horse.
-The village field a weekend Cricket team in the Nidderdale League and a midweek evening team in the Wensleydale League.
+The village is served by a mobile Post Office, which visits three times a week.
+There is one public house in the village, The Bay Horse, and a petrol station with adjoining shop.
+The village fields a weekend Cricket team in the Nidderdale League and a midweek evening team in the Wensleydale League.

 Religion

-The church in the village is dedicated to St Gregory and was built in 1839–1840.
+St Gregory's Church, Crakehall, was built in 1839–1840.
 It is part of the Deanery of Wensley and the Archdeaconry of Richmond.
-The Wesleyan chapel on Station Road was built at the same time in the village, but has now moved to a newer building opposite built in 1935.
+The Wesleyan chapel on Station Road was built at the same time but has now moved to a newer building opposite built in 1935.
 The Primitive Methodists had a chapel in Little Crakehall built in 1855.

+When the churchyard became overcrowded a cemetery was built in Green Lane.

 Notable buildings

-Crakehall Hall, built in 1732, is situated in the village overlooking the 5-acre village green.
+Crakehall Hall, built in 1732, overlooks the 5-acre village green.
 It was once the country seat of the Duke of Leeds, who lived at Kiveton Park in South Yorkshire.
 It is a Grade II* listed building.